crocs-muni/open-source-development-course/assignments.md

 # Homework assignments

-The course has three compulsory homework assignments. **The descrptions below are only tentative.**
+The course has three compulsory homework assignments.

 The first two assignments (focusing on git) can be made optional for you if you show sufficient skills in the area, for example by having completed [PB176 Basics of Quality and Managment of Source Code](https://is.muni.cz/auth/predmet/fi/jaro2022/PB176?lang=en) (this needs to be explicitly approved by the teachers).